vjcitn/RNCBIGene/README.md

 ```

 Caching the resources involves transfers of 6GB of parquet; if this is
-too laborious, remote queries can be executed for specific queries.
+too laborious, remote queries can be executed for specific needs:

 ```
 > x = remote_gene_query(gres="gene_info", qual='where "#tax_id" = 9606 limit 10')